 In the years since that first commercial batch, we've been proud to bring many more fresh and innovative brews to market.
 And we've collaborated with a half dozen breweries around the state to make things fun and interesting.
 We've travelled all over the state for festivals, tap takeovers and more.
 At every event, we had to answer the inevitable questions: when can we visit you and where are you located?

-In October 2018, we finally opened the doors of our new production facility and eagerly welcomed the public to join us in our new space.
+In October 2018, we finally opened the doors of our production facility and eagerly welcomed the public to join us in our new space — and what a year it’s been!
 We have 20 tap lines with rotating beers on draught, three unique taproom spaces and some of the friendliest and most knowledgable bartenders around.